likangGit/VideoCodeingTestFramework/README.md

-# Video Coding Testing Framework
+# Video Coding Test Framework

 To test some video coding method, We design this framework.